Hurstwood National, Sep 8 2018

 Nearest town: Hurstwood, Burnley

 Hurstwood National run in parallel to the Senior Home International, but with later start times.
-Come and support yoour home team!
+Come early and support your home team!
+SHI Finish is adjacent to the Assembly area.

 The village of Hurstwood is situated SE of Burnley and marks the transition from wooded lowland to open moorland.
 Above the village is the water catchment for Hurstwood and Cant Clough reservoirs.
 In building the dams about 100 years ago large volumes of stone were quarried locally.
 The remaining spoils and tips form an intricate landscape of hills, gullies, knolls, depressions and pits mingled with marshes, streams and stone cast-offs.
 Shedden Clough to the south comprises 18th century hushings from extraction of limestone from massive erratic boulders brought down from the Dales during the last ice age.
 Elsewhere the moorland (rising to 1500 feet) can be tough underfoot but open, except where modern planting provides some cover.
 This patchwork of terrain, gifted to us by the quarrymasters of our ancestors, provides challenging navigation and route choices for the modern orienteer.